What Are Edibles?

 To minimize these risks, always start with a low dose of THC (e.g., 5-10 mg), wait at least two hours before consuming more, and familiarize yourself with the specific product and its potency.
 If you are new to edibles or cannabis in general, consider starting with CBD-only edibles or a low-THC/high-CBD product, as CBD is non-intoxicating and has a lower risk of adverse effects.

 It’s also worth noting that marijuana use can have negative effects on mental health, particularly in individuals with underlying mental health conditions such as depression, anxiety, or psychosis.
+Mixing marijuana with other drugs can also be risky.

 While more research is needed to fully understand the relationship between marijuana use and mental health, there is evidence to suggest that marijuana can raise the chances of a schizophrenic episode in those genetically predisposed to the disorder.
 Excessive use of marijuana can also lead to higher levels of anxiety.

-How Long Do Edibles Stay In Your System?
+How Long Do Edibles Stay in Your System?

 How long edibles remain in your system and are able to show up on drug tests depends on a range of factors.